-During full or partial school closures, or under any other periods of remote learning, it is crucial to keep students engaged in their learning.
+During interruptions to in-person learning (e.g., due to full or partial closure of schools or the physical location of ECPPs), or during any other periods of remote learning, it is crucial to keep students engaged in their learning.
 In these situations, remote learning should be reflected in the education plan.
-Where it is in the best interest of the student, the student may be returned to the home board to access the board programs and services including online or remote learning options.
+While boards may provide ECPP students with board programs and/or services, where it is in the best interest of the student, the student may be returned to the home board to access the board programs and services including online or remote learning options.